YinLiu-RS/yinliu-rs.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hello!
-I am a Ph.D. student in the Department of Geography & Geographic Information Science at the University of Illinois Urbana-Champaign (UIUC), where I work with Dr. Chunyuan Diao at the Remote Sensing Space-Time Innovation Lab.
+I am a Ph.D. candidate in the Department of Geography & Geographic Information Science at the University of Illinois Urbana-Champaign (UIUC), where I work with Dr. Chunyuan Diao at the Remote Sensing Space-Time Innovation Lab.

-My research lies at the intersection of remote sensing, machine learning, agriculture, and environmental sustainability.
+My research lies at the intersection of remote sensing, agriculture, machine learning, and environmental sustainability.
 Specifically, I focus on using remote sensing techniques to monitor and understand ecosystem dynamics under climate change.
 My work integrates multi-scale remote sensing platforms (satellites, near-surface platforms, drones) with field data collection to enhance our understanding of agricultural, forest, and coastal ecosystems.

 Currently, I am involved in projects ranging from crop type mapping and phenology characterization to the remote monitoring of agricultural practices and modeling the impacts of climate change on various ecosystems.